Consolidation of the One Room Schoolhouses

 Gentleman of the School Board: We beg you to give the above matter your earnest consideration.
 Why should Worcester Township be divided?
 Gentlemen, give the people of Fairview a chance.
 They help to pay the roads you travel on; they help pay the books and pencils your children use: twice a year they come to your central location to poll their votes; they attended your Farmers’ institute and Grange; their children attended the High School, why not give them a voice in this matter?

-Therefore, we would suggest that the School Board call a special meeting of the Citizens of Worcester Township and give the Fairview citizens an equal voice from the platform with Center Point citizens, and platform with Center Point citizens.
+Therefore, we would suggest that the School Board call a special meeting of the Citizens of Worcester Township and give the Fairview citizens an equal voice from the platform with Center Point citizens.
 And why not let the brotherly spirit prevail in Worcester Township as has been the case heretofore.